umbertoluca-ranieri/umbertoluca-ranieri.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2026-05-11
+date: 2026-06-17
 inline: true
 related_posts: false
 ---

-On May 11-12, I will co-organize a workshop on Neutron Diffraction.
+On June 17-18, I will co-organize a workshop on Neutron Diffraction.
 Main speaker is Dr. Matthias Gutmann from the ISIS Neutron and Muon Source (UK)